dedmari/fintech-mlops/README.md

 > Note: I am using LoadBalancer as a type under spec of service.
 If you don't have load-balancer on your K8s cluster, you could change it to NodePort in `jenkins-k8s/jenkins-svc.yaml`
 - Get the default password for logging in first time to Jenkins:
  Jenkins is going to set default password and you can find it under the logs of pod created by the Jenkins deployment.
 First find the pod name by `kubectl get pods -n jenkins`.
 It should start with `jenkins-deployment-` followed by universally unique identifiers (also known as UUIDs).
-After identifying the pod, check the logs for this particular pod:
+After identifying the pod, check the logs for this particular pod to get the password, like:

       $kubectl logs -n jenkins jenkins-deployment-b89c6f57d-gblmx

+> Note: Replace pod name, in this case `jenkins-deployment-b89c6f57d-gblmx`, with your's

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MjAwNjg4NCwtMTYzNzIyODExNCwtMj
-E2NTYyMTA0LC0xOTU4NDQyNDIwLC0xMzcwNzEzMzY2LC04MDk5
-MTY1MzksLTYzODgyNDMyMCwxNjYzODE5MTY0LDI4Njk4NjIxOC
-wtMTU4OTM4ODI4NiwtMTY3OTEwNTc4MCwtMTQyNjg5MDkxLDY2
-Nzk1MDYyMCwxNTMzMjUxMjk1LC0xNzI4OTgxMDgsLTg0NTkyNz
-U5OCwtMTAxMzAxNzA1MCwxNjA3MTE4MzQ4LC0xOTE5NjcxODc4
-LC0yMDg2ODkwM119
+eyJoaXN0b3J5IjpbLTEzODg4MTY5NzYsLTE2MzcyMjgxMTQsLT
+IxNjU2MjEwNCwtMTk1ODQ0MjQyMCwtMTM3MDcxMzM2NiwtODA5
+OTE2NTM5LC02Mzg4MjQzMjAsMTY2MzgxOTE2NCwyODY5ODYyMT
+gsLTE1ODkzODgyODYsLTE2NzkxMDU3ODAsLTE0MjY4OTA5MSw2
+Njc5NTA2MjAsMTUzMzI1MTI5NSwtMTcyODk4MTA4LC04NDU5Mj
+c1OTgsLTEwMTMwMTcwNTAsMTYwNzExODM0OCwtMTkxOTY3MTg3
+OCwtMjA4Njg5MDNdfQ==
 -->